caneryaray/-Kimlik-Do-rulama-ve-Kullan-c-lemleri/README.md

 # Friends Database App

-A React-based authentication and friends management application built with **React, React Router, Context API, Axios, and Local Storage**.

-This project includes:

-* User login authentication
-* Protected routes
-* Friends list page
-* Add friend page
-* Persistent login using localStorage
-* Logout and redirect functionality
+This project is a **React-based authentication and friends management application** developed as part of a frontend development workflow.

+The main purpose of this project is to practice and demonstrate modern React concepts such as **authentication, protected routes, Context API state management, API requests with Axios, and localStorage usage**.

+The application allows users to securely log in, access protected pages, view a list of friends, and log out while maintaining session persistence.

 ---

+## Project Purpose

+The purpose of this project is to build a simple but scalable authentication flow using React.

+It demonstrates:

+* user login flow
+* session persistence
+* route protection
+* API integration
+* state management with Context API
+* reusable component structure

+This project is suitable as a **junior frontend developer portfolio project**.

+---

-## Features
+## Main Features

-### Authentication
+### 1. User Authentication

-* User can login with username and password
+Users can log in with a username and password.

-* Login request is sent using Axios
+The login request is sent to the backend API using Axios.

+After successful login:

+* user information is saved
-* User token is stored in localStorage with `s11d2` key
+* token is stored in localStorage
-* Auth state is managed using Context API
+* user is redirected to Friends List page

+The login data is stored using this key:

+`s11d2`

+---

-### Protected Routes
+### 2. Protected Routes

+The following routes are protected:

 * `/friends`
 * `/friends/add`

-These pages are protected and require login.

-If the user is not authenticated, they are redirected to:
+If the user is not logged in, access is automatically redirected to:

 `/login`

+This is handled using a custom `PrivateRoute` component.

+---

-### Friends List
+### 3. Friends List

-Friends are displayed in the required format:
+The application fetches friend data from API and displays it in the required format:

 `-name-email`